 - Sound judgement and the ability to work independently and as part of a team.

-- Two (2) years of experience in working with persons with psychiatric disabilities,
+- At least two (2) years of experience working with persons with a diagnosed mental health

-- You have worked in the mental health field for over two (2) years and have a deep
+- You have worked in the mental health field for over two years and have a deep commitment

-commitment to and understanding of the recovery model.
-You demonstrate deep respect
+to and understanding of the recovery model.
+You demonstrate deep respect not only for

 - Valid driver’s license and a vehicle.